Table of Contents

 At the end of the session, she will bless you with some herbs and gift you a beautifully scented candle.

 In the main square, you can get cheap tickets to visit the Witch Museum.

 This museum isn’t very big, but they do an excellent show with different display settings to tell the story of Salem and its tragedy.

 - Address: 19 1/2 N Washington Square

 When it gets dark, the small town comes alive with several walking haunted tours.
-After all, people come to Salem because they want to see and learn about ghosts.
+After all, people go to Salem because they want to see and learn about ghosts.